-Impact On Environmental Impact Safeguards/Mitigation Measures Responsibility Timing Impacts to amenity, noise, traffic and dust Ensure all recommended mitigation measures for noise and vibration, amenity, traffic, and air quality are adhered to Council/ Contractor During Construction After Construction Cumulative Impacts Community Notifications Ensure a plan for community consultation is developed which outlines the dissemination of information to the community via letterbox drops, websites and newsletters.
+Impact On Environmental Impact Safeguards/Mitigation Measures Responsibility Timing Impacts to amenity, noise, traffic and dust Ensure all recommended mitigation measures for noise and vibration, amenity, traffic, and air quality are adhered to Council/ Contractor Prior to Construction During Construction After Construction Cumulative Impacts Community Notifications Ensure a plan for community consultation is developed which outlines the dissemination of information to the community via letterbox drops, websites and newsletters.
 Notify sensitive receivers including businesses and schools which are at risk of impacts to day-to-day functioning and trading at least 2 weeks prior to works commencement.
 Where multiple projects are occurring within the same vicinity at the same time, undertake communication between construction contractors to ensure that potentially noisy or disruptive activities are not undertaken at the same time.
-Council/ Contractor Prior to Construction During Construction
+CARDINE A CESTIVATED OF Prior to Construction During Construction